Explorer09/Ex-pit/IE8_XP_Installer_Upgrade/README.md

 Sometimes you'll be prompted to restart the computer when the installation finishes.
 You may choose to apply the .reg file before or after the restart.
-It doen't matter either way.
+It doesn't matter either way.

 Authors and License
 -------------------